nextras/dbal/docs/config-symfony.md

 Nextras Dbal comes with Symfony Bundle that allows easy setup into your Symfony application.

+The minimal supported version of Symfony is 5.4.

 Start with enabling Dbal's bundle:

 ```php